jcha-ultra/agent-tasker/README.md

 ## Version History:

 ### v.0.3: Swarms and Bots:

+#### v.0.3.13:
+- performance: make it so that not every agent have to read messages in each round

+#### v.0.3.12:
+- performance: reorder subagents so that older agents are used first

 #### v.0.3.11:
 - bots: bot.act() now saves bot data automatically to its data file